 Words, overall, are not at writers’ beck and call since they care not for “need” or “urgency.”
 Like a bird flying high in the sky, ever striking and admirable, those words are elusive to writers’ methods of catching them and able to fly near or far at their own “whims.”

-This series of lines builds the already noted concept of words being as evasive as “a bird,” even going so far as to mock the concept of the evasiveness by commenting that “[i]t may be having some important chores.”
+This series of lines in ‘Author Never Dies’ build the already noted concept of words being as evasive as “a bird,” even going so far as to mock the concept of the evasiveness by commenting that “[i]t may be having some important chores.”
 Clearly, the written word has no “chore” since it is not a physical being with such responsibilities, so there is a satirical quality to the concept that grants the poem a sardonic feel.
 Qurana’s complaints about the elusiveness feel more like amused commentary with this addition to the reflection.

 The final ideas of this section could prove a bit puzzling to the reader when Qurana states that “[t]here are no rules that dictate that we should place the bird inside the text and read it.”
 However, there are two concepts that could be the rationale for this section.